gilzoide/godot-lua-pluginscript/README.md

 signal("something_happened")
 signal("something_happened_with_args", "arg1", "arg2")

--- Values defined in _ENV are registered as properties of the script some_prop = 42
+-- Values defined in _ENV are registered as properties of the class some_prop = 42

 -- Local variables and global ones are **not** registered properties